Top tips to save money as a student

 - Can I repay it?

-Keep an eye on your bank statements, and regularly track your spending.
-You can do this easily online.
-Monitor to ensure any errors on your statements are spotted quickly.
-Report fraudulent use of your account if it occurs.
+Keep an eye on your bank statements and regularly track your spending.
 Checking it regularly as a habit can help you monitor your spending and ensure you don’t get carried away.

 Coupons, vouchers and money-saving incentives